PTP comes with lifetime access to course material and flexible access to the world's best Penetration Testing virtual labs: Hera Lab.

 This module will introduce you to the web application security field and its basic terminology.
 If you are new to this field, you will gather all the skills you need to move to more advanced modules.
 If you are already an advanced web application security tester, you will get introduced to the methodology and tools followed throughout the course.

 Web application information gathering is a long and complex process.
 It takes insight and perseverance.
 You will learn the best methodologies to collect and store information about your target web assets.
 This information will be used at later steps in the exploitation process.
 At the end of this module, you will have so much information on your target that exploiting it will be easy and fun.

-This module will contain the most advanced techniques to find and exploit SQL Injections.
-From the explanation of the most basic SQL injection to the most advanced.
+This module contains the most advanced techniques to find and exploit SQL Injections, from the explanation of the most basic SQL injection to the most advanced.
 Advanced methods will be taught with real world examples and the best tools will be demonstrated on real targets.
 You will not be able to just dump remote databases but also get root on the remote machine through advanced SQL Injection techniques.
 Tools will be covered in depth and a taxonomy will help the student to pick the right tool according to the environment and scenario he will face in real engagements.
 This is a video and hands-on intensive module.

-In this first module of the Ruby section, the student will see how to install and configure the environment in order to work with Ruby.
-Once the environment is configured, the student will learn the very basic concepts of Ruby such as running and writing scripts, using the interpreter, installing gems and much more.
-The student will also learn the basic concept of Ruby such as data types, variables declarations and more.
+In the first module of the Ruby section, you will see how to install and configure the Ruby environment.
+Once the environment is configured, you will learn the basic concepts of Ruby, such as running and writing scripts, using the interpreter, installing gems and much more.
+You will also learn the basic concepts of Ruby such as data types, variables declarations and more.